Three Simple Rules for Mortgage Shopping

 Box Home Loans makes it terribly easy to compare the same rate.
 We display our rates in a user-friendly matrix, where you can see up to nine different interest rate and closing costs combinations per loan program.
 No matter what rate the competition quotes, you can find that same rate on our matrix and quickly compare our closing costs with theirs.

 Read carefully.
-This is where most shoppers get taken.
+When mortgage shopping, this is where most shoppers get taken.
 There are three types of fees in a mortgage quote–lender fees, third-party fees, and prepaid/escrow items–and only some of these should affect your comparison.
 We will summarize each and tell you how you should compare them.

 There are subtle differences to points and origination fees, but for the sake of comparison, they should be viewed as the same thing.
 The most important thing to know about points and origination fees is that their amounts go up or down as the interest rate goes up and down.
 Generally speaking, the lower your rate, the more you pay in points or origination fees.
 The higher the rate, the less you pay in points.